AnnaLukose/EEE3088F-Project-2025-Group-37/ANNA LUKOSE (LKSANN001)/README.md

 ```
 git clone
 ```
-2) Open the file using KiCad to view and edit the file
+2) Open the file using KiCad's Schematic Editor to view and edit the file